p-rosit/cut/README.md

 If an assert fails we assume that the rest of the test function is no longer valid so the test function returns.
 If a single test fails no other tests in that file are run unless the macro `CUT_CONTINUE_ON_FAIL` has been defined.

+One can also define sub tests which are tests that can be called from another test, any amount of sub tests can be nested but if a single one fails the call stack is printed as the function name.
+Sub tests can do anything a normal test can, expect be listed in `LIST_TESTS(...)` since it assumes those functions have been declared with `UNIT_TEST(name)`.

 ## Example tests

 Examples of tests, which double as tests for this library, can be found here [here](https://github.com/p-rosit/cut/blob/main/tests/test_succeeding_examples.c) for tests that should succeed and [here](https://github.com/p-rosit/cut/blob/main/tests/test_failing_examples.c) for tests that should fail.

+Additionally one can define sub tests which can take input, an example of this can be found [here](https://github.com/p-rosit/cut/blob/main/tests/test_sub_tests.c).

+To run these tests one can navigate to `/cut` and run `./run_cut.sh` to see the testing output.

 ## Running tests